GilGS/TodoList-DB2/README.md

 2. Build the Docker image:

-  `sudo docker build -t todolist-sqlite . `
+  `sudo docker build -t todolist-db2 . `

 3. Run the web server:

-  `sudo docker run -p 8090:8090 -d todolist-sqlite`
+  `sudo docker run -p 8090:8090 -d todolist-db2`

 ##Compile and run tests
 1. Clone the Tests to your project: